-The Endace 8.2X card provides the means to transfer data at the full speed of the network into the memory of the host computer, with zero packet loss in even worst-case conditions.
 Further, unlike a Network Interface Card (NIC), Endace products actively manage the movement of network data into memory while only consuming a minimal amount of the host computer's resources.
 The full attention of the CPU remains focused on the analysis of incoming data without a constant stream of interruptions as new packets arrive from the network.
 For a busy network link, this feature has a turbo-charging effect similar to that of adding a second CPU to the system.

-The 8.2X card is a single port, PCIe card that allows capture and transmission of data.
-It is designed for use with 10 Gigabit optical Ethernet networks.
-It provides full-rate (10 000Mbps) capture and transmission of Ethernet traffic with precision timestamping capability.
+The DAG 5.2X is a single port, PCIx card that allows capture and transmission of data.
+It provides capture and transmission of 10 Gigabit Ethernet network data.